RickBr0wn/self-taught-and-fraught/content/blog/react/use-fetch.md

 #

-The React hook API means we can reuse our code, more easily than ever before.
-One of the most frequent things I find when building any modern web app is the ability to fetch data from a remote source, to use within our app.
-Lets combine both of these, and create a reusable custom React hook that we can use to pull data from any url.
+The React hook API means we can reuse our code, more efficiently than ever before.
+One of the most common things I find when building any modern web application is the ability to fetch data from a remote source, to use within our app.
+Let's combine both of these, and create a reusable custom React hook that we can use to pull data from any URL.

 ## What you will learn

 - Usage of create-react-app via npx
 - Composition of a custom React hook
-- Usage of the useState hook
+- Usage of the `useState` hook
-- Usage of the useEffect hook
+- Usage of the `useEffect` hook
-- Usage of the useRef hook
+- Usage of the `useRef` hook
 - To create a reusable useFetch hook

 ## Set up the project